googlemaps/ios-places-sdk/README.md

 3. Select the
     [version](https://developers.google.com/maps/documentation/places/ios-sdk/versions)
     of the Places SDK for iOS that you want to use.
-For new projects, we recommend specifying the latest version and using the "Up to Next Major Version" option.
+For new projects, we recommend specifying the latest version and using the "Exact Version" option.

 4. Follow the